chiomajoshua/LeagueBackEndChallenge/README.md

 #### API Documentation
-API documentation is [here](https://{deployedLocation}/swagger) after running the application of visual studio 2022
+API documentation is [here](https://{deployedLocation}/swagger) after running the application on visual studio 2022

 #### Technologies Used
 - dotnet 6